Certificate & Diploma in Communicative Chinese - Full-time

-To apply for a Language Centre Certificate/Diploma course you can download our application and payment forms, above right.
-Or contact us for the forms.
-Read the terms and conditions.
+To apply for a Language Centre Certificate/Diploma programme you can download our application and payment forms or contact us for the forms.
+Please read the terms and conditions before filling in the forms.
 Completed application forms, accompanied by the course fee, made payable to SOAS, should be returned to SOAS Language Centre.

 Closing date for applications for Overseas Students: 28th August, 2015.

 Closing date for applications for UK/EU Students: 25th September, 2015.

 The Language Centre contact for this programme is Ms Helen Tang.